vmware/vic/docs/arch/vic-container-abstraction.md

   * A Linux container will have access to all of the CPU and memory resource available in its host if not specified
   * A containerVM must have memory and CPU limits defined, either derived from a default or specified explicitly

+##### Virtual Container Host

+A container host in VIC is a _Virtual_ Container Host (VCH).
+A VCH is not in itself a VM - it is an abstract dynamic resource boundary that is defined and controlled by vSphere into which containerVMs can be provisioned.
+As such, a VCH can be a subset of a physical host or a subset of a cluster of hosts.

+However a container host also represents an API endpoint with an isolated namespace for accessing the control plane, so a functionally equivalent service must be provisioned to the vSphere infrastructure that provides the same endpoint for each VCH.
+There are various ways in which such an service could be deployed, but the simplest representation is to run it in a VM.

+Given that a VCH in many cases will represent a subset of resource from a cluster of physical hosts, it is actually closer in concept to something like Docker Swarm than a traditional container host.

 There are also necessarily implementation differences, transparent to the user, which are required to support this abstraction.
-For example, given that a container is entirely isolated from other containers and its host is just an esoteric resource boundary, any control operations performed within the container - launching processes, streaming stout/stderr, setting environment variables, network specialization - must be done either by modifying the container image disk before it is attached; or through a special control channel embedded in the container.
+For example, given that a container is entirely isolated from other containers and its host is just an esoteric resource boundary, any control operations performed within the container - launching processes, streaming stout/stderr, setting environment variables, network specialization - must be done either by modifying the container image disk before it is attached; or through a special control channel embedded in the container (see Tether).